-Identify the etiology and epidemiology of oral candidiasis.
+Identify the etiology of oral candidiasis.

 Explain the treatment and management options available for oral candidiasis.

-Oral candidiasis is caused by the Candida species, most commonly Candida albicans.
-It can also result from Candidaglabrata, Candida tropicalis, and Candida krusei.Non-albicansCandida species have been shown to colonize patients 80 years old and above more frequently than younger patients.
+Although much less common, other implicated species include Candidaglabrata, Candida tropicalis, Candida kruesi, Candida guillermondii, Candida lusitaniae, Candida parapsilosis, Candida pseudotropicalis, and Candida stellatoidea.Non-albicans Candida species have been shown to colonize patients 80 years old and above more frequently than younger patients.

 Oral candidiasis occurs equally in males and females.
-It typically occurs in neonates and infants.
-It is rare for patients to have in the first week of life.
-It is most common during the fourth week of life and less common in infants older than 6 months (likely secondary to the development of host immunity).
+It typically occurs in neonates and infants; it is rare in the first week of life.
+It is most common during the fourth week of life and less common in infants older than six months, likely secondary to the development of host immunity.
 Signs and symptoms of immunosuppression in these patients are diarrhea, rashes, repeated infections, and hepatosplenomegaly.